tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Taschenrechner/Documentation/04_realize/Realize.md

 # Realize
-During the realization phase of our project, we focused on developing a calculator that not only performs basic mathematical operations but also offers more complex features.
-The work was carried out as a team, with each member contributing their unique skills to expand the program's functionality.
+During the realization phase of our project, we focused on developing a calculator that not only performs basic mathematical operations but also offers more features.
+The work was carried out as a team, with each member contributing their skills to expand the program's functionality.
 Our main goals were to create a stable foundation, integrate advanced features, and ensure a user-friendly interface.

 ## Setting up
 * GitHub
   We started with setting up a shared repository on GitHub.
-Thomas created the repository and invite all team members, including our instructors.
+Thomas created the repository and invited all team members, including our instructors.
 This setup enabled us to collaborate seamlessly, track our progress, and ensure that our code was securely stored.

 * CLion
-  We chose CLion as our primary IDE, allowing us to write, debug, and test our code efficiently.
-Its robust debugging tools and user-friendly interface made it an ideal choice for our project, ensuring that we could identify and resolve issues swiftly as they arose.
+  We chose CLion as our primary platform, allowing us to write, debug, and test our code efficiently.
+Its good debugging tools and user-friendly interface made it an ideal choice for our project, ensuring that we could identify and resolve issues swiftly as they came across.

 ## Coding
 ### The base of the game